TIGA Summary: the UK’s New Immigration System

 - The Scale-up route was addressed in the Autumn Budget and Spending Review.
 The visa will be open to applicants who pass the language proficiency requirement and have a high-skilled job offer from an eligible business with a salary of at least £33,000.

 - The High Potential Individual route will make it as easy as possible for individuals who demonstrate high potential to come to the UK.
 Eligibility will be open to applicants who have graduated from a top global university and there will be no job offer requirement.

 More information on the UK’s new immigration system can be found here.

 Travel for work and business to the EU, EEA and Switzerland has changed for UK nationals.
-There are certain visa or work permit requirements that now apply to all sectors of the economy.
+Certain visa or work permit requirements now apply to all sectors of the economy.

-If you are traveling to the EU, EEA, or Switzerland for fewer than 90 days in a 180-day period, for a business meeting, you will not need a visa.
-Some EU and EEA countries may also decide to allow for other activities in their countries without a visa.
-If you are travelling for more than 90 days in a 180-day period, then a visa or work permit might be required.
+If you are travelling to the EU, EEA, or Switzerland for fewer than 90 days in 180 days, for a business meeting, you will not need a visa.
+Some EU and EEA countries may also decide to allow other activities in their countries without a visa.
+If you are travelling for more than 90 days in 180 days, then a visa or work permit might be required.
 For further guidance see the Gov.uk website.

 Exceptions to the business meetings rules